mirosh-kavinda/crafira/README.md

 #### git hub Link : https://github.com/mirosh-kavinda/crafira.git

+Cancel changes
 ## To run website you need to follow below mentioned steps

 ### 1 .You need to install XAMPP software (we are using Apache and MYSQL )
-### 2 .After installation,place CRAFIRA project folder on  XAMPP installed directory ,
+### 2 .After installation,place CRAFIRA project folder inside htdocs folder on  XAMPP installed directory ,
         "C:\xampp\htdocs"
 ### 3. Rename the root folder name as 'CRAFIRA'
 ### 4. Start the Apache and MYSQL servers on XAMPP dashboard.